 What Is Stimulus Generalization?

 Stimulus generalization occurs when an organism responds to a stimulus in the same way that it responds to a similar stimulus.
-This occurs during the classical conditioning process.
+This happens during the classical conditioning or operant conditioning process.

 For example, imagine a dog being conditioned to run to its owner when it hears a whistle.
 The dog responds similarly when it hears a small child emit a high-pitched shriek.
 This is an example of stimulus generalization.
 The animal responds to a similar stimulus in the same way it would to the conditioned stimulus.